Data Collection Workflows: Avoiding Inconsistent Visit Counts in the EMR and Billing

 - Inactivating Patients: Another reason may be that one or more patients have been marked as inactive in the WebPT EMR.
 Patients that have active charges cannot be marked inactive inside WebPT Billing.
 As a result, when a patient is marked as inactive and the patient has active charges, this will cause a discrepancy between the WebPT Billing and EMR reporting.

-- Quick Add Patients: Patients added using the Quick Add functionality in the WebPT EMR do not have complete patient records and will get stuck on the WebPT Integration Rejection Summary report.
-This means the patient and all related charges won’t be reflected in RevFlow until the patient’s record is complete.
+- Quick Add Patients: Patients added using the Quick Add functionality with incomplete profiles will be prevented from flowing into WebPT Billing.
+Additionally, therapists won't be able to finalize notes for those patients, so the patient and all related charges won’t be reflected in Billing until the patient’s record is complete.

-- Patients Created in RevFlow: Patient’s created directly in RevFlow for the purpose of adding charges manually will not flow into the WebPT EMR.
+- Patients Created in Billing: Patient’s created directly in Billing for the purpose of adding charges manually will not flow into the WebPT EMR.

 Note: If you are looking at data prior to May 2020, unprocessed addendums will also result in visit discrepancies.